Collection Development Principles and Procedures

 In terms of controversial and/or ethical issues, efforts are made to maintain a balanced collection by selecting factual material that supports different viewpoints.

 Advice and opinions are sought and accepted from experts in the field (e.g. faculty, other subject-specialist librarians, book reviews).
-While each School and Faculty is invited to select a faculty representative to liaise with the appropriate Reference Librarian regarding discipline specific information needs, individuals are also encouraged to submit their suggestions in writing via e-mail or form.
-Media request forms can be obtained from Faculty administrative assistants, reference librarians and/or the Library administrative assistant.
+While each School and Faculty is invited to select a faculty representative to liaise with the appropriate Subject Librarian regarding discipline specific information needs, individuals may also submit their suggestions in writing to their librarian via e-mail or form.
 All recommendations receive final approval from the Associate Librarian – Collections.

-The Associate Librarian-Collections is the contact for electronic resources and is the institutional representative on the Bibliocentre Ontario college consortium, and for the university consortia, namely OCUL-IR (Ontario Council of University Libraries – Information Resources) and CRKN (Canadian Research Knowledge Network).
-As such, in consultation with the Reference Librarians, this individual is primarily responsible for electronic database selections both reflecting subject specific and multi-disciplinary packages of online journals, transactions, conference proceedings, data sets, etc. She is also responsible for the purchase of research support tools such as Refworks (bibliographic citation management software) and JCR (Journal Citation Reports).
+The Associate Librarian-Collections is the contact for electronic resources and is the institutional representative on the OCLS (Ontario College Library Services) Ontario college consortium, and for the university consortia, namely OCUL-IR (Ontario Council of University Libraries – Information Resources) and CRKN (Canadian Research Knowledge Network).
+As such, in consultation with the Subject Librarians, this individual is primarily responsible for electronic database selections both reflecting subject specific and multi-disciplinary packages of online journals, transactions, conference proceedings, data sets, etc. She is also responsible for the purchase of research support tools.
 Where curriculum needs dictate and consortia arrangements cannot be made, the Associate Librarian- Collections negotiates with vendors directly to acquire licensing and access to electronic products specifically for Durham College and/or for the University of Ontario Institute of Technology.

 The Library welcomes donations of materials meeting the selection criteria guidelines listed above, and retains the right to use donated materials as deemed appropriate.
 This includes weeding and selling donated materials when no longer of use to patrons.
-All donations are subject to the policies and guidelines noted in the Library Gifts and Donations Procedure.
+All donations are subject to the guidelines noted in the Library Gifts and Donations Principles and Procedures.

 Inter-Library Loan (ILL) and Reciprocal Borrowing: